krzy3chu/WZUM-project/README.md

 | 1994-95  | Bobby Phills    | CLE    |   80 |  2500 |   878 |   338 |   816 |    0.414 |     19 |     55 |     0.345 |   265 |   820 |
 | 1994-95  | Spud Webb       | SAC    |   76 |  2458 |   878 |   302 |   689 |    0.438 |     48 |    145 |     0.331 |   174 |  1015 |

-Data about All-NBA teams picked in previous years are stored in the *targets.csv* file, where the first 15 names are players from three All-NBA teams, and the last 10 names are from two NBA All-Rookie teams.
+All-NBA teams picked in previous years are stored in the *targets.csv* file, where the first 15 names are players from three All-NBA teams, and the last 10 names are from two NBA All-Rookie teams.
 Data from this file is used to mark players in DataFrame with corresponding values (3 for first team, 2 for second, 1 for third and similarly for rookies).
 Vector of this data will be used then in machine learning process as target.
-Gathered data can be analyzed in an auxiliary dataframe, which may allow to detect any gaps in the data.
+Gathered data can be analyzed in an auxiliary dataframe, which may be used to detect any gaps in the data.

 In next step the data is split between train and test dataframes based on seasons specified in a list (every fith year for default).
-Then the entire available set of features is passed to the pipeline.
+The entire available set of features is passed to the pipeline then.
 The figure below shows a graphical distribution of the normalized values ​​of two sample features (efficiency and points), with All-NBA teams players marked with different colors.

 ![alt](./assets/efficiency_points_distribution.svg)